 In Jesus’s day faith and obedience were largely inseparable.
 Jesus and His contemporaries viewed a person’s outward behavior as the expression of the person’s interior faith (Matt 7:16, James 2:14-26).
 This is not the case today.
 Many [esp.
 Western] Christian doctrines have largely disconnected faith from obedience.
 To we moderns, faith has become an interior, spiritual quality more related to piety and emotional commitment and less related to fidelity.
 This is especially true in much of contemporary Christianity where faith connotes a relation to God contingent largely on the belief that His grace will be freely offered to sinners.
-Thus, many Christian pastors spend an enormous amount of time talking and writing about faith in God and little or no time about being faithful to God.
+Thus, many Christian pastors spend an enormous amount of time talking and writing about faith in God and Jesus and little or no time about what it means to be faithful to God.
 This is regrettable, because being faithful is what merits God’s grace.

 Just to be more specific: faith in God means being faithful to God.
-To be faithful to God is to live by God’s rules, not our own.
+To be faithful is to live by God’s rules, not our own.
 Thus, St. Paul was correct.
 We are not, strictly speaking, saved by obedience.
 We are saved by our faith in God as demonstrated by being faithful to Him.
 According to all the great teachers in the Bible — Moses, the prophets, Jesus, St. Paul and the Apostles — being faithful to God means that you strive to obey His commands.
 To behave in ways counter to His will is to break faith with God (Numbers 5:6, Deut 32:51, Ezra 10:2, etc.,).

 Faithfulness and Holiness